 About 3 million people are injured in car accidents in the U.S. each year.
-Sometimes, these accidents could have been prevented by simple car maintenance and driver precaution.
-To cut down your risk of getting into a preventable accident, read the car maintenance tips below.
+Sometimes, simple car maintenance and driver precautions could have prevented these accidents.
+Read the car maintenance tips below to reduce your risk of getting into a preventable accident.

 According to Esurance, there are six essential tips every car owner should follow to make sure that they (and others) will be safe on the road.

 - Perhaps most importantly, check your tires.
-According to safercar.gov, over 11,000 serious accidents occur each year in the U.S. because of tire issues that could have been fixed sooner.
-As soon as your air pressure light turns on, make sure to fill up your tires to the appropriate pressure, which can be found in the car’s manual.
+According to safercar.gov, over 11,000 serious accidents occur yearly in the U.S. because of tire issues that could have been fixed sooner.
+When your air pressure light turns on, fill up your tires to the appropriate pressure, which can be found in the car’s manual.
 You should also use a pressure gauge to check your tires’ pressure every couple of months.
 Additionally, rotate your tires every 6,000 miles and realign them if necessary.

 - Change your oil as needed.
 Depending on your driving habits, you might need to change it every few months or once a year.
 Generally, experts suggest changing it every 3,000 miles.

-- Test your headlights, brake lights, and turn signals every once in a while to be sure they’re all in working order.
+- Test your headlights, brake lights, and turn signals occasionally to ensure they’re all in working order.
 A broken tail light is a good enough reason for law enforcement officers to give you a ticket, but working lights on your car are also crucial to your safety.

 - Check the battery cables for corrosion and the radiator for debris to prevent excess heating or electrical failure.